 Angela Ho received her undergraduate degree from the University of Sydney, M.A. from Williams College, and Ph.D. from the University of Michigan.
 Before coming to George Mason, Ho taught at the University of Tennessee and the University of Michigan.
 Her research focuses on European pictorial art and art theory from the fifteenth to the seventeenth century, with particular emphasis on the intersections between cultural consumption and social negotiation, and the shifting notions of originality and value in an increasingly complex art market.
 Her current book project examines the art collection in the seventeenth-century Dutch Republic as a site of artistic competition and explores the ways in which both artists and viewers constructed distinctive identities in that environment.
 Her current project focuses on the commercial and artistic exchanges between the Dutch Republic and China in the 17th and 18th centuries.
 At GMU, Ho will teach courses on topics in European Renaissance and Baroque art.

-Repetition as Invention in Dutch Genre Painting: Value and Innovation (book manuscript under review).
+Creating Distinctions in Dutch Genre Painting: Repetition and Invention (book manuscript under review).

 “Gerrit Dou’s Enchanting trompe-l’oeil: Virtuosity and Agency in Early Modern Collections.”
 JHNA 7 (2015)